-Further, the programme estimate may contain a component that the partner country executes directly using staff it employs or it recruited, so-called direct labour.
-Purchases to be used by that staff can also be funded under direct labour and they are obtained using the partner country's own procedures.
+Further, the programme estimate may contain a component that the partner country executes directly using staff it employs or it recruited, so-called direct labour 13.

-Finally, operating costs of the partner country's implementation structure may be eligible on conditions stipulated in the PE Guide.
+Finally, operating costs of the partner country's implementing structure 14 may be eligible on conditions stipulated in the PE Guide.
 The difference between these operating costs and direct labour is that the latter concern operational activities of the action while the former cover the administrative costs of managing the programme estimate.
+For administrative costs the partner country's own procedures may be used.

-Within an imprest component of a programme estimate, the payments under contracts (procurement, grants) and for regular operating costs and direct labour included within this imprest component will be carried out by the partner country.
+Within an imprest component of a programme estimate, the payments under contracts (procurement, grants) and for regular operating costs and direct labour included within this imprest component will be carried out by the partner country or the body designated by it.
 Hence, the delegation in this case will be full.
 By consequence, the programme estimate must indicate which contracts will be covered by the imprest component.
-Procurement award procedures above EUR 50 000 and all grant award procedures will be subject to ex-ante controls.
+Procurement and grant award procedures above the threshold set in the PE Guide will be subject to ex-ante controls by the Commission.